Queensland competitors make the trip to New Mexico for NRA Pistol Championship

 But Trinder can't seem to shake his natural Training Coordinator instincts.
 Not only is he teaching the ins and outs of competitive shooting to his 14 year old son, but he also finds the time to coach the local youth Auskick team (go Magpies!)

 Unfortunately, the cost of coming here to the States for the Championships is high.
 That means it will probably be a few years before we see these blokes again.
-That means their goal of shooting additional American matches will have to wait.
+In other words, their goal of shooting additional American pistol matches will have to wait.

 "Looking at maybe Bianchi Cup, Action Shooting style of the game," said Trinder.
 But there's a fair bit to do if you want to get into the sport in Australia.
 There’s a number of wheel gun competitions to name one."